Skip to Content

 – Increased Difficulty When Cutting

 Difficulty cutting through even small branches or logs could indicate a worn or damaged chainsaw bar.
-When a bar is functioning properly, cutting should be a breeze.
-Increased cutting resistance may require significantly more force and time, leading to user fatigue, frustration, and potential safety issues.
+When a bar is functioning correctly, cutting should be a breeze.
+Increased cutting resistance may require more force and time, leading to user fatigue, frustration, and potential safety issues.

 • Factors to Consider When Replacing Chainsaw Bar